BMS3003 : Business Enterprise for the Bioscientist

 Peer assessment enables the group to reflect on their own and peer’s contributions prior to the presentation.
 WebPA is used with the pitch presentation mark contributing to the weighted algorithm.

 Providing alternative methods of delivery for the Oral examination (group presentation), allows students more freedom to express their ideas.
 Both assessments (live PowerPoint presentation or pre-prepared recording) will be followed by questions from assessors and oral defense by the students.
 Feedback from the pitch will aid students in developing their idea independently for the business plan report.

-The written business plan report or alternative Business Model Canvas will allow students to independently demonstrate their adaptability following pitch feedback, and to articulate their enterprise abilities, subject specific knowledge and key skills.
+The written business plan report will allow students to independently demonstrate their adaptability following pitch feedback, and to articulate their enterprise abilities, subject specific knowledge and key skills.